 Taste: Fruity!
 Raspberry, apple and orange… Honey… vanilla… caramel.
 Butterscotch.
 Good weight again.
 Wee bit of woody spice.
 Pepper and a bit of coastal brine and bluster.

-Value for money: Another one that nails it in this category.
+Thoughts: Another one that nails it in this category.
 Delicious, rewardingly complex and immensely satisfying… and at a budget that most people can afford.

-Everything I want from a blended scotch.
+Everything I want from a blended Scotch.
 Balance, complexity and affordability.
 The ultimate winner of the Battle of the Blends… but more on that later.